MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/settings/restrict-content-access-to-group-administrators.md

 original-url: https://docs.microsoftcommunitytraining.com/docs/restrict-content-access-to-group-administrators
 author: nikotha
 ms.author: nikotha
-description: The Microsoft Community Training platform has various levels of access roles for administrators. ms.prod: learning-azure
+description: The Community Training platform has various levels of access roles for administrators. ms.prod: learning-azure
 ---

 # Restrict content access to Group Administrators

-The Microsoft Community Training platform has various levels of access roles for administrators.
+The Community Training platform has various levels of access roles for administrators.
 A group administrator on the platform can, majorly –

 1. Add/edit learners and administrators in the group
 2. View progress reports of the learners in the group